Resource

 • Heat response temperature log

-Vancouver Coastal Health and Health Emergency Management BC; Indoor temperature recording template for community care facilities.
+Vancouver Coastal Health & Health Emergency Management BC; Indoor temperature recording template for community care facilities.

 • Heat response checklist